HsuShihHsueh/scClass/Articles.md

-# scClass: A immune cell classifier tool created by supervised deep learning
+# scClass: <br>A immune cell classifier tool created by supervised deep learning

 ## Abstract
 Single-cell RNA sequencing(scRNA-seq) is a novel RNA seqensing method which can track their RNA-expression in every single cell.